 Friends, we're gathered here today to honor a Hollywood icon...one that thrilled us with her exploits on the the silver screen for nearly 50 years.
 While we mourn her passing, let us also celebrate an illustrious career, both on and off the screen.

-Portland International Airport (PDX) is only three or four miles from where I work.
+Portland International Airport (PDX) is only three or four miles from where I teach.
 Looking out my classroom window a few years ago, I saw a Boeing 747 coming in for a landing, her 18 wheels emerging from her belly like extended talons.
-Looking massive against the backdrop of the blue afternoon sky, she hardly seemed to be moving, as if telling the world, "I'm Queen of the Skies...I'll get there when I'm damn well ready."
+Massive against the backdrop of the blue afternoon sky, she hardly seemed to be moving, as if telling the world, "I'm Queen of the Skies...I'll get there when I'm damn well ready."

 Air traffic comes and goes with such regularity that I seldom give it more than an passing glance.
 This time, I halted my lesson on sentence combining, strolled to the window and watched this gleaming diva's graceful approach until distant trees blocked the rest of her landing.